kyma-project/website/content/blog-posts/2019-05-15-release-notes-1.1/index.md

 ### Application Operator optimization

 In this release, we optimized the memory consumption for the Application Operator.
-The component is now much more stable and reliable even under the high cluster load.
+The component is now much more stable and reliable, even under the high cluster load.

 ### OData support in documentation